San Nicolas Fire Station: Structure

 In his renowned historical book "Manila, My Manila," Philippine National Artist for Literature, Nick Joaquin, describes the station as the "cradle of boxing in the city" since it boasted of a fully functional gymnasium visited by a number of sports enthusiasts.

 Restoration

 In order to preserve as much of its original structural design, the need to restore the station became eminent and was deemed necessary, not just structurally but functionally as well.
 According to SFO1 Edgardo G. Mendoza, the then non-commissioned officer-in-charge of the fire station, the structure was restored and repainted in 2013 upon the endorsement of the National Historical Commission of the Philippines.
 The facade and interiors were repainted and replaced with newer materials without sacrificing its original design.
 The original fireman poles, windows, rooms, and wooden interior remained intact and true to their original form.
 "The building remains fully functional despite its century-old existence," says a report from "Kape at Balita," a GMA News TV's early morning public affairs program.

+Firefighting Museum

+On August 7, 2025, a small museum exhibit was added at the station's garage bay showcasing collected antiques ranging from retrieved Gamewell fire alarm boxes, previous iterations of the fire district's uniform, old photos of the Manila Fire Department, to assorted fire fighting equipment are displayed.
+The initiative as spearheaded by heritage advocate Peter Danielle Rallos and Substation Commander Francisco Montevirgen under the leadership of Fire Senior Superintendent Aristotle B. Bañaga along with the kind contributions of retired and veteran firefighters adding to the museum's narrative.

+Additional Fire museums are eyed for the remaining historical fire stations in Manila specifically Tanduay fire station, Paco fire station, and Intramuros fire station.